TONG-H

 features

-• container and component. the former deals with data and props, the later receive props form container and only responsible for rendering.
+• container and component.
+The former handles logic, while the latter receives props from container and is only responsible for rendering.

 Render Props